axesup/combate/Player-Code-JavaScript-Style-Guide.md

 We're teaching people [JavaScript](http://en.wikipedia.org/wiki/JavaScript).
 Therefore it is important that we have a consistent and clear coding style that is as close to standard JavaScript as possible.
 Every [Artisan](http://www.codecombat.com/contribute/artisan) should apply this coding standard in her levels to keep the code through all the levels consistent.

-Just basically follow [the Node style guide](https://github.com/felixge/node-style-guide), but with these exceptions:
+Just basically follow [the Node style guide](https://github.com/felixge/node-style-guide), but with these exceptions and additions:

 ## Formatting
 * The basic indention is **four** spaces.
 Tabs are not to be used at all.